EricParticle/loadcell-compensation-inferencing/README.md

-# Exported Edge Impulse's Particle Library for loadcell-compensation-v2_inferencing
+# Exported Edge Impulse's Particle Library for loadcell-compensation-inferencing

 ## To use in Particle Workbench